 Spoon-bread muffins are a delightful Southern-inspired treat, combining the creamy richness of spoon bread with the convenience of individual muffin servings.
 These muffins are perfect for breakfast, a snack, or a side dish, providing a unique twist to your traditional cornbread.
 Let’s dive into this easy-to-follow recipe to create a batch of these delicious muffins.

-Place the muffin tin in the preheated oven and bake for 15 to 20 minutes, or until the muffins are golden brown and a toothpick inserted into the center of a muffin comes out clean.
+Bake the spoon-bread muffins in a preheated oven at 375°F (190°C) for 15 to 20 minutes.
+They are done when they are golden brown and a toothpick inserted in the center comes out clean.

 - Preheat your oven to 375°F (190°C) before you start mixing your ingredients to ensure even baking.